 Did you know an estimated 18,000 greyhounds are killed every year?

 Promoting awareness of greyhounds and the adoption process through education is vital.
-Adopting Tigga was a steep learning curve, but greys are really worth the effort.
+Adopting Tigga was a steep learning curve, but greys really are worth the effort.

 Greyhound Adoption Charities